Bellshill Athletic F.C.: History

-The largest crowd seen in the club's history was around about 10,000 people who witnessed a Scottish cup sixth round tie against St Roch's.
-The game ended in a victory for St Roch's.

-Professional footballer Billy Moffatt sterted his playing career at Belshill Athletic.
+Professional footballer Hughie Gallacher also started his playing career at Bellshill Athletic, before becoming the last person to captain Newcastle United to a top division title.
+Billy Moffatt was another who started his playing career at Bellshill Athletic.

 Bellshill have played at Junior level since 1899, with an exception of a short spell (1927–1931) during which they played in the Intermediate League.
-As Juniors they have played in four different leagues: The Lanarkshire League, The Scottish League, Central League and the present West Region.
-The club were to suffer relegation from the Stagecoach Super League Premier Division in season 2009–10.
+As Juniors they have played in four different leagues: the Lanarkshire League, the Scottish League, the Central League and the present West Region.
+The club were relegated from the Stagecoach Super League Premier Division in season 2009–10.

+Bellshill Athletic achieved promotion with managers Dean Muir and Neely Rowatt from the West of Scotland Football League Division 3 in 2024.
+The joint management team reached back-to-back Scottish Junior Cup quarter-finals losing out at home to Glenafton and Arthurlie, before stepping down at the end of December 2024.

+On the 9 January 2025, Johnny Fallon is appointed the club's manager.